 By: Dr. Abe Kopolovich, DPT, MBA, JD-IP

-With all of that in mind, these are the seven best backpacks for back support that will seriously save your spine, according to the experts.
+With all of that in mind, these are the 7 best backpacks for back support that will seriously save your spine:

 This large, duffel-style backpack is one of Renda’s favorites because it features two padded shoulder straps and a hip strap for optimal support.
 It’s also equipped with a laptop sleeve, waterproof fabric, and a detachable daypack for when you only need to leave home with your essentials.

 Shop now: Osprey Farpoint 55 Travel Backpack, $220

 Best classic: Jansport Agave Backpack, $79.99

 For a very lightweight option that still has supportive chest and hip straps, Dr. Griffiths recommends re-investing in your middle school go-to. from Jansport.
 The brand is known for its durable fabric and zips, and the padded straps mean your shoulders won’t have to suffer.

 With over 4,500 five-star reviews on Amazon, this minimalist pack is perfect for all of your everyday activities.
 Don’t let the sleek, slim design fool you: It features an anti-theft laptop compartment, an external USB port with a cable for convenient charging, and sponge-padded shoulder straps for extra back support and comfort.

 Best for hiking: Kelty Redwing 50 Backpack, $164.95

 If you’re looking for a hiking pack that is lighter and less bulky than others of its kind, Kelty’s cult-fave pack is back with an updated design.
 The FIT-Pro adjustment system is perfect for quickly customizing the torso size, and the new ventilated back panel seriously limits those dreaded mid-hike, back sweats.